e-ribeiro/e-ribeiro/README.md

 My name is [Eder Ribeiro](https://twitter.com/oribeiroeder), and I am a software developer at [@acessodigi](https://twitter.com/acessodigi) based in São Paulo, Brasil.

-As a software developer, my focus was always with backend and the languages that I use on workdays are:
+As a software developer, my focus was always with backend.

-- Golang, the main language at these days;
-- PHP, the first that I worked;
-- Javascript, it's a kind of personal interest;

 📫 How to reach me: tech@eueder.com